MeachamusPrime/LivestreamDevice/README.md

 ## Install Raspian OS
 1. Download the Pi installer from [https://www.raspberrypi.org/software/](https://www.raspberrypi.org/software/)
-1. Install Raspberry Pi (32-bit for 3B+, 64-bit for later versions) on a 4GB or larger SD Card
+2. Install Raspberry Pi (64-bit) on a 8GB or larger SD Card

 ## Boot Livestream Device
 1. Boot your Raspberry Pi 3B+ or later with the SD Card inserted
-1. Setup your WiFi or connect a wired ethernet cable
+2. Setup your WiFi or connect a wired ethernet cable
-1. Click the ">_" icon next to the Pi menu in the top left of the desktop
+3. Click the ">_" icon next to the Pi menu in the top left of the desktop
-2. Run "sudo raspi-config"
+4. Run "sudo raspi-config"
-3. Choose "Advanced Options"
+5. Choose "Advanced Options"
-4. Choose "Wayland"
+6. Choose "Wayland"
-5. Choose "X11"
+7. Choose "X11"
-6. Exit the program by pressing escape until it exits
+8. Exit the program by pressing escape until it exits
-7. Reboot
+9. Reboot

 ## Set Resolution
 1. Set Resolution to 1280x720 (or other resolution if that fails)
    * You may be able to get 1920x1080 to play smoothly on a Raspberry Pi 4 or later, but make sure to change the mousemove locations in CheckForRefresh.sh
-1. Open the Pi menu in the top left of the desktop
+2. Open the Pi menu in the top left of the desktop
-1. Preferences -> Control Center
+3. Preferences -> Control Center
-1. Screens -> Screens -> HDMI-1 -> Resolution -> 1280x720
+4. Screens -> Screens -> HDMI-1 -> Resolution -> 1280x720
-1. Apply -> Close
+5. Apply -> Close

 ## Set the Audio Device
 1. Right click the audio icon in the taskbar